gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboards-p3.md

 ![Comparison of line chart and heatmap](/assets/images/dash-p3-heat-compare.png)
 <br>_The line chart is terrible at everything but outliers.
 The heat map shows where the population is grouped._

-Be wary that humans can't easily differentiate more than a few intensitities of color.
+Be wary that humans can't easily differentiate more than a few intensities of color.
 Few reminds us that more than 5 intensities of a color is the limit for distinctiveness (Few, 86)[^1].
 This doesn't mean you should not use them, only that a user's accuracy will suffer.

 # Gauges, Bullet, Ranges, etc
 Only use a visualization with limits if the data actually has them.
 For example, displaying requests per second as a gauge is misleading, as it has no maximum!
 Using these sorts of visualizations can be incredibly helpful when you want to communicate how close a value is to a limit.